moseskamira/TicTacToeAndroid/README.md

 # TicTacToeAndroid

+### ABout The Project
-The project involves an implementation of the Tic Tac Toe game in Android.
+- The project involves an implementation of the Tic Tac Toe game in Android using Kotlin.